robmoore-i/qtest/README.md

 - Not many types of assertions, but you can add your own fairly easily.

 - Assertions are not deeply tested, but you can correct the implementation if it proves inadequate.

+### Practice TDD

+The Mars Rover kata (https://github.com/priyaaank/MarsRover) is excellent for training your software design skills.
+When I am showing people TDD it is my goto.
+If you're new to TDD I really recommend you have a go at it.

+For Q, something more Q-ish will perhaps help more to convince people that TDD's applicability is not limited to one language, framework or industry.
+I have chosen the Data Munging kata (http://codekata.com/kata/kata04-data-munging/).